Skip to main content

 Beyond Crème Brûlée: The Power of Precision Flame

 When you work with torches for steak, you’re adding precision with focused heat.
-The concentrated butane flame or gas flame allows you to sear exact spots without overcooking the interior.
-This is especially crucial for the reverse sear method, where you slowly bring your steak to the desired internal temperature before finishing with high-heat searing.
+The concentrated butane or propane flame lets you sear exact spots without overcooking the interior.

 For BBQ pit masters and smoking enthusiasts, these torches excel at enhancing brisket bark without disturbing the meat’s smoke ring.
 That crispy, flavorful bark separates good brisket from great brisket, giving you surgical precision to char and caramelize the fat cap exactly how you want it.